 Telephone: 020 7809 2150

 Managing partner: Sharon White

 Who we are: Join a firm that's ambitious, growing and delivering ground-breaking international deals.
 For our size, our global reach and client base are exceptional.
 That's why with us you can expect to work in tight, focused teams alongside associates and partners, where you'll always be right at the heart of the action.

-What we are looking for: As well as at least a 2:1 in any subject area plus 320 UCAS points or equivalent, you’ll need strong analytical skills, sound judgment, imagination and meticulous attention to detail.
+What we are looking for: As well as at least a 2(1) in any subject area plus 320 UCAS points or equivalent, you’ll need strong analytical skills, sound judgement, imagination and meticulous attention to detail.
 Also vital are the communication skills to be persuasive and build rapport, plenty of drive and determination, plus a keen interest in business.